Darckore/tnac/docs/README.md

 ### Driver

 The driver is a basic CLI interface which works in interactive mode by default.
-It displays a prompt allowing the user to enter expressions with it will then evaluate and produce a result.
+It displays a prompt allowing the user to enter expressions which it will then evaluate and produce a result.

 The diver also supports certain commands.
 More on them later.